News and Events

 NEW CASE LAW REQUIRES THE BANK TO PAY YOUR ATTORNEY FEES if you can show that the bank engaged in "dual tracking."
 Not only can you stop the foreclosure sale of your home while the bank reviews your loan modification application but you may also be able to recover the money you spent going to court.
 The newly implemented and constantly evolving law with regard to the Homeowner Bill of Rights requires an attorney who is well-versed in the area.
 One who not only knows the language of the statute but also how courts have interpreted it.

 For years, California homeowners confronting escalating mortgage payments and declining property values have essentially been at the mercy of their lenders.
 Because of the unprecedented nature of the current mortgage crisis, legislation simply did not exist to mandate bank loan modification and foreclosure procedures in a way that would ensure any sort of level playing field for the homeowner.

 On July 11, 2012, Governor Jerry Brown signed the California Homeowner Bill of Rights into law to bring fairness, accountability and transparency to the state’s mortgage and foreclosure process.
-This Act, which will go into effect January 1, 2013, is a first step in providing struggling homeowners with safeguards to better ensure that their legitimate concerns can be addressed within a somewhat fair and predictable procedural framework.
+This Act, which went into effect on January 1, 2013, is a first step in providing struggling homeowners with safeguards to better ensure that their legitimate concerns can be addressed within a somewhat fair and predictable procedural framework.

 Up until now, banks have had unfettered power to initiate foreclosure proceedings at any time after a mortgage default.
 In a practice referred to as "dual tracking," a bank could advance the foreclosure process on a whim, whether or not a final decision had been made on loan modifications being sought by borrowers.
 This practice has exacerbated the anxiety and uncertainty of homeowners facing potential foreclosures and loss of their homes.